 ii Arbitration developments in local courts

 Only a limited number of lawsuits regarding arbitration matters are brought before the ordinary courts.
-However, it occasionally happens, and in the past few years, including 2019, there have been some interesting decisions.
-Three of these are discussed below.
+However, it occasionally happens, and in the past few years, including 2020, there have been some interesting decisions.
+Some of these are discussed below.

 Regarding the range of an arbitration clause

 IM Skaugen Marine Service Pte Ltd v.
 MAN Diesel & Turbo SE, Man Diesel & Turbo Norge AS 24

 In late 2017, the Supreme Court decided on the range of an arbitration clause in a contract between a Chinese shipyard and a German engine supplier.25 The summary of the Supreme Court's decision reads as follows: